Skip to content

 Claude CodeAI coding assistant — just run claude in terminal

-KasmVNC + ChromiumBrowser remote desktop, accessible via admin or user panel
+KasmVNC + ChromiumBrowser remote desktop, accessible via the admin dashboard

 GitVersion control